Municipal Accessibility Advisory Committee

 - By-laws, policies, programs and services implemented by the City and their effects on accessibility for persons with disabilities;

 - The accessibility of new and existing municipal facilities and infrastructure; and

 - Any other item under the authority of the AODA under the purview of this advisory committee.

 Membership on the Committee is by Council appointment and a majority of members are citizens with a disability.
-Meetings are held generally held on the first Thursday of each month (subject to change) at City Hall.
+Meetings are generally held on the first Thursday of each month (subject to change) at City Hall.
 All meetings of the Committee are open to the public.
-If a member of the public wishes to speak at the meetings they may contact the Chair of Secretary Treasurer to request to be added to the Agenda.
+If a member of the public wishes to speak at the meetings they may contact the Chair or Secretary Treasurer to request to be added to the Agenda.